hannelorelongin/flams-v1/README.md

   * `batchFilePath`, used with `--batch`, is the path to a tab seperated file for batch runs.
 The file should contain 1 entry per line, with UniProt IDs in the 1st column, and positions in the 2nd column.

 Required argument when running FLAMS with --id/--in:
-* `position` is the position of a lysine in the protein, which you want to query against.
+* `position` is the position of a (modified) residue in the protein, which you want to query against.

 Optional arguments:
 * `errorRange` is an number of positions before and after `position` to also search for modifications. [default: 0]